-Clinical Rounds: each participant has the opportunity to model AWS with a whole class or a small group from his/her class in front of coach and peers.
-Clinical session is followed by discussion of relevant
+Clinical Rounds: each participant has the opportunity to model FORI and QtA with a small group from his/her class in front of coach and peers.
+Clinical session is followed by discussion of relevant instructional issues (e.g., pacing, text difficulty issues, comprehension work, oral language development) and opportunities for questions, remodeling, clarification.